$0 India → Canada Express Entry Guide — Quick-Start Checklist

 Which PNP Stream Should You Prioritize?

-For Indian IT professionals with a CRS around 450 to 470 who cannot reach the 480 to 500 threshold for STEM draws: applying simultaneously to Saskatchewan SINP, Alberta AAIP, and registering for BC SIRS while waiting for an Ontario NOI is the recommended approach.
-It maximizes the chance of at least one provincial nomination within 6 to 12 months.
+For Indian IT professionals with a CRS around 450 to 470 who cannot reach the 480 to 500 threshold for STEM draws: compare the current Saskatchewan and Alberta routes, and review current BC requirements and Ontario's redesigned program before applying.
+Do not assume a nomination timeline.

 For Indian applicants with a CRS below 430: a provincial nomination is not just a strategy — it is the only realistic path to an ITA in the current draw environment.
 Combine it with the French language strategy if your CRS is particularly low.